 (a) As required by GAAP, certain investments have not been classified in the fair value hierarchy.
-The fair value amounts presented in this table were intended to permit reconciliation of the fair value hierarchy to the total investment line item in the statement of fiduciary net position.
+The fair value amounts presented in the table on the previous page were intended to permit reconciliation of the fair value hierarchy to the total investment line item in the statement of fiduciary net position.